 A normal person would probably mix this granular fertilizer with their soil at the beginning of the season.
 However, I’m not a normal person.
 I always forget to purchase it, and I always forget to mix it in, even if I do have it at the beginning of the season.
 I usually broadcast it on top of the soil at the beginning of the season, in the middle of July, and in the middle of August.

-Two years ago, I used GardenPro Veggie & Flower (10-15-19+ Micros) with very good results.
-I couldn’t find it last year, so I didn’t use it at all.
+In 2021, I used GardenPro Veggie & Flower (10-15-19+ Micros) with very good results.
+I couldn’t find it the following year, so I didn’t use it at all.
 I noticed my plants starting to struggle from the middle of July on, as it seemed the fish emulsion I was using didn’t do enough to help my plants without it.

-Side note: If I was more on top of making compost tea (esp. the lazy person method I outlined above), I have a feeling using that would replace my need for this.
+Side note: If I were more on top of making compost tea (esp. the lazy person method I outlined above), I have a feeling using that would replace my need for this.

 What do you think of this list?
 Do you have any favourite fertilizers?
 Let me know below!